How to Find the Hybridization of a Central Atom – Easy Steps for Class 11 (ISC, CBSE and State Boards) Chemistry

-The concept of hybridization came into being because valence bond theory was not able to explain the bonding phenomenon in a number of molecules.
+The concept of hybridization arose because valence bond theory could not explain bonding in many molecules.
 The best example is compounds of carbon like CH4.
 In CH4, carbon forms four covalent bonds.
 According to valence bond theory, each covalent bond is formed by the overlap of two singly filled atomic orbitals.

-The electronic configuration of carbon does not allow the formation of four bonds as can be seen below.
+The electronic configuration of carbon does not allow it to form four bonds, as shown below.

 There are only two singly filled orbitals for carbon.
-The covalency of carbon is four and thus it was suggested that one of the electron from 2s orbital jumps or gets excited to 2pz orbital thus creating four singly filled orbitals, i.e.
+The covalency of carbon is four, and thus it was suggested that one of the electrons from the 2s orbital jumps or gets excited to the 2pz orbital, thus creating four singly filled orbitals, i.e.

-Now if these orbitals combine as such, the four bonds formed in CH4 would be of two different energies because the combining capacity of 2s and 2p orbitals is different.
-But it was seen experimentally that all the four bonds in CH4 are of the same strength and thus of the same energy.
-This means that the four singly filled orbitals are of the same energy.
-This is possible only when they mix together to redistribute the total energy and take up the average energy.
-Thus “The mixing of the atomic orbitals, which are of slightly different energy, of an atom so as to redistribute the energy in such a way that formation of new orbitals of equal energy takes place is called hybridization” and the new orbitals thus formed are called hybrid orbitals.
+Now, if these orbitals combine as such, the four bonds formed in CH4 would be of two different energies because the combining capacity of 2s and 2p orbitals is different.
+But experiments showed that all four bonds in CH4 are of the same strength and thus have the same energy.
+This means that the four singly occupied orbitals have the same energy.
+This is possible only when they mix together, redistributing the total energy and taking up the average energy.
+Thus, “The mixing of the atomic orbitals, which are of slightly different energy, of an atom so as to redistribute the energy in such a way that formation of new orbitals of equal energy takes place is called hybridization,” and the new orbitals thus formed are called hybrid orbitals.

 The type of hybridization deduces the shape of a particular molecule.